bbuysschaert/kaggle_titanic/README.md

 ## To do:
-- Update and include requirements.txt
+- [] Update and include requirements.txt
-- Clean the code of the basicpython folder
+- [] Clean the code of the basicpython folder
-- Transition from function-based code to OOP and include an sklearnpipeline
+- [] Transition from function-based code to OOP and include an sklearnpipeline
-- Transition from Python to PySpark for the data preparation
+- [] Transition from Python to PySpark for the data preparation
-- Set up an mlflow environment and include logging of the experiments
+- [] Set up an mlflow environment and include logging of the experiments
-- Try different ML models and log these as different experiments
+- [] Try different ML models and log these as different experiments
-- Include hyperparameter optimizations and log these
+- [] Include hyperparameter optimizations and log these
-- Include documentation in Sphinx or the like
+- [] Include documentation in Sphinx or the like
-- Update documentation in Github automatically through a CI pipeline
+- [] Update documentation in Github automatically through a CI pipeline
+- [] Include automated submissions to Kaggle

 ## Continous to do:
-- Understand the features created and which should be included in the ML model
+- [] Understand the features created and which should be included in the ML model
-- Update documentation throughout the code
+- [] Update documentation throughout the code